Starglider 2: Reception

 A review in Computer Gaming World praised the game for being a vast improvement over the original, saying the game had "no real weak points".
 Minor criticisms were levelled at the game's joystick controls (preferring to control the game with a mouse) and at the game's philosophy of leaving players no clue as to how to succeed.
 Compute! cited the game's dual-booting feature as "just one of the achievements" of the developers, praising the addition of solid graphics without losing its predecessor's speed.

 Zzap!64 called the game a perfect demonstration of Amiga and the best Amiga game, and gave an overall score of 98%.

+Legacy

+Starglider 2 is regarded as a pioneering title in the space combat simulator genre, particularly for its advanced use of flat-shaded 3D polygon graphics and open-world exploration mechanics during the late 1980s.
+The game's expansion from the planetary confines of the original Starglider to a full solar system environment allowed for greater freedom in gameplay, blending arcade-style combat with elements of strategy and resource management, which influenced subsequent space simulation games.

+The title's technical innovations, including its real-time 3D rendering on platforms like the Amiga and Atari ST, set a benchmark for contemporaneous games.
+Developer Argonaut Software later leveraged the engine and concepts from Starglider 2 in their collaboration with Nintendo on Star Fox (1993) for the SNES, which utilized the Super FX chip to achieve similar polygonal graphics.
+The Starglider series, including the sequel, directly inspired this partnership, with an intended Starglider 3 evolving into Star Fox under the guidance of Shigeru Miyamoto.

+Retrospectively, Starglider 2 has been praised for its enduring appeal among retro gaming enthusiasts and its role in the evolution of flight and space simulators, often cited alongside titles like Wing Commander and Elite in discussions of early 3D gaming.
+The game's legacy is preserved through fan communities and emulations, underscoring its impact on immersive sci-fi experiences in video games.